gabides/LTM-Engine/README.md

 # LTM-Engine
-C++ application for detecting, recognizing and showing micro-expressions on a graphical interface.
+C++ application for micro-expressions detection and recognition with graphical interface (video player).
+This engine is the video editing part of the app (display the ME at the right place and time in the video with annotations).
 OpenCV is necessary to run the app.

  This engine is part of the LTM microexpressions analysis project.
  With the engine you can annotate a video with the related ME (from the video .txt file).
 It with result in a new video in output with details about the micro expression (location of the ME, and feeling related)